Discover what coaching is and when you might benefit.

 How to find the right coach

 Coaches tend to work with particular roles (leaders, entrepreneurs), sectors (education) or subject matter (stress, business, career), usually because this is a sector or topic they are familiar with.
-So, start by finding someone who has the relevant specialism.
+So, first start by finding someone who has the relevant background and/or specialism.

 Next, you need to decide if you can work with them.